creepingitreal/cat-gallery_procode/README.md

     ##### Open individual image
         Click an image to open a larger view of that cat.
 To close, click the cross in the top corner.

+    ##### Cat Mode
+        Click "Cat Mode" button to switch style sheets (for the more enthused cat-lover, inspired by bootcamp peer Sophie Preston)